monistdavid/human-books/Citation/2019 DIALOGPT  Large-Scale Generative Pre-training for Conversational Response Generation/DIALOGPT  Large-Scale Generative Pre-training for Conversational Response Generation.md

     1. People will be interested in open sourced paper
     2. people will get interested in papers more after they get interested in the concept
 9. How do I know if the parameters of a model is large enough for the training purpose.
+10. if the DIALOGPT is trained on dataset with context, why it is only able to answer questions with single turn.

 Summary
 ===============
+In general, DialoGPT is a conversational model finetuned on language model GPT2.
+Thanks to the architecture of GPT2, the autoregressive property of language model GPT2, the DialoGPT is able to generate response based on the given context.
+Compared with GPT2's language generation ability, DialoGPT is more likely to generate conversational style languages.
+One of the key difference of DialoGPT is the using of MMI to penalize the usage of blend and generic response.
+I am not 100% understand the process of making MMI backword model, however, from the result table, the MMI reranking doesn't seem improve the performance of model compared with beam search.